reysmalldev/calculadora_bhaskara/README.md

 # calculadora_bhaskara

-A new Flutter project.
+A simple Flutter project to resolve your bhaskara expressions.

 ## Getting Started

 A new project, with a [web version](https://github.com/xRev3rse/CalculadoraBhaskara)

-By Reysmalldev and X_rev3rse.
+By Reysmalldev(android version) and X_rev3rse(web version).